The 47th Kirishima International Music Festival 2026

 Sergej Krylov

-Professor of Lugano Conservatory Switzerland, Music Director of Lithuanian Chamber Orchestra, Jury member of 2019 Tchaikovsky and 2022 Kreisler Competitions
+Professor of Lugano Music Conservatoire, Switzerland Music Director of Lithuanian Chamber Orchestra

 Violin